 And UHMWPE fibers aren't only for armor.
-They're also used in high-end ropes, cords, tethers, fishing line, sailcloth, and many other applications that require a high tensile strength and low density.
-In such cases, UHMWPE fibers are usually used "neat,” that is, in pure form.
+They're also used in high-end ropes, cords, tethers, fishing lines, sailcloth, and many other applications requiring high tensile strength and low density.
+In such cases, UHMWPE fibers are usually used "neat"—that is, in their pure form.

 In armor applications, UHMWPE fibers are always used in a "composite" form; in other words, the fibers are combined with a resin binder or glue.
 This is because holding the fibers in place with glue improves their stiffness, shear resistance, damage tolerance, heat resistance, abrasion resistance, and frictional properties, forcing them to stick together even when hit by a projectile.